Craster: History

-A small distance inland lies Craster Tower, the home of the Craster family who owned the quarry and had the harbour improved for its benefit.
-A memorial on the harbour wall commemorates a member of the Craster family who died serving with the British Army in Tibet in the 19th century.
-The development of the harbour serves as a memorial to their son.
+A small distance inland lies Craster Tower, the home of the Craster family who were the local lords of the manor.
+A memorial on the harbour wall commemorates Captain John Charles Pulleine Craster, who was killed in Tibet on 28 June 1904.

 For many years, the village has had a herring-curing business: Craster kippers are well known around the world.

-The walk along the coast to the south passes by Cullernose Point, an example of the basaltic cliffs which are a significant feature of the local landscape, and are part of the Whin Sill.
-It is within the Northumberland Coast Area of Outstanding Natural Beauty.